 - Templates allow you to create a chart with custom settings, and save the chart setting for future use.

-- The Show Table function allows you to view the data and export the data to CSV or excel
+- The Show Table function allows you to view the data

 - Annotations allow you to draw on the chart